mcvine/systemtests-instruments/jenkins/README.md

 Modify and run `install.sh` to install necessary software in "jenkins" account.

-Jenkins project configuration makes use of `run-tests.py`.
+In Jenkins project configuration, build script is:

+./jenkins/getbeam.sh
+./jenkins/run-tests.sh